AXLE: Coordinated Offloading with Asynchronous Back-Streaming in Computational Memory Systems: CCM: CXL-based Computational Memory

 \section{CCM: CXL-based Computational Memory}

 \heading{Model} Compute eXpress Link (CXL) is a PCIe-based interconnect that provides cache-coherent access to remote devices using memory semantics~\cite{cxlSpec, intelCXL, demystifyingCXL}.
 CXL defines three protocols: CXL.io, CXL.cache, and CXL.mem.
-It allows composing different types of devices by combining protocols.
-For example, a common use case for CXL are Type 3 devices~\cite{directCXL, demystifyingCXL}, which mix the CXL.io and CXL.mem protocols to expand memory capacity beyond local servers.
+It allows composing different types of devices by combining protocols. \sheph{Type 1 devices (e.g., smart NICs without device memory) combine CXL.io and CXL.cache for cache-coherent access to host memory, and Type 2 devices (e.g., GPUs) further add CXL.mem to expose their own local memory to the host.} A common use case for CXL are Type 3 devices~\cite{directCXL, demystifyingCXL}, which mix the CXL.io and CXL.mem protocols to expand memory capacity beyond local servers.
 CXL.io is a drop-in replacement for the PCIe protocol, whereas CXL.mem enables byte-addressable access to expanded memory regions using typical \texttt{load} and \texttt{store} instructions.

-CCM is an emerging technology that incorporates computing resources on top of a CXL Type 3 device.
-Its computing capability is limited in terms of processing speed and power, or auxiliary resources such as cache.
+CCM is an emerging technology that incorporates computing resources on top of a CXL Type 3 device. \sheph{We further discuss the implications of utilizing Type 3 devices for CCM in \Cref{sec:discussion}.} Its computing capability is limited in terms of processing speed and power, or auxiliary resources such as cache.
 However, the embedded CXL Type 3 devices offer high memory performance with respect to the CCM-local compute resources.
-Therefore, the primary purpose of CCM is to enable near-memory processing for memory-intensive tasks~\cite{m2ndp}.
+Therefore, the primary purpose of CCM is to enable \iscaRev{PNM} for memory-intensive tasks~\cite{m2ndp}\iscaRev{,~\cite{grudon}}.
 One of the common use cases is to \textit{partially offload} memory-intensive operations within the applications; we illustrate representative examples in \Cref{tab:back_workloadOffloading}.

-\heading{Real Prototypes} Real hardware CCM prototypes have been proposed by industry~\cite{CMS, CXL-ANNS, CXL-PNM} and utilized in prior research.
+\heading{Real Prototypes} Real hardware CCM prototypes have been proposed by industry~\cite{CMS, CXL-ANNS, CXL-PNM}\iscaRev{,~\cite{COSMOS}} and utilized in prior research.
 Commonly, these devices rely on application-specific integrated circuits (ASICs) and hardwired primitive function logics (PFLs).
-For example, the specific device considered in this work is an add-in card custom-developed board with a CXL memory controller and near-memory processing engine integrated into an FPGA.
-In the initial prototype of the real hardware, the near-memory processing engine was implemented as a fully hardwired logic designed to support a specific single application such as KNN.
+For example, the specific device considered in this work is an add-in card custom-developed board with a CXL memory controller and \iscaRev{PNM} engine integrated into an FPGA.
+In the initial prototype of the real hardware, the \iscaRev{PNM} engine was implemented \iscaRev{with PFLs} designed to support a specific single application such as KNN.
 This approach aimed to achieve optimized acceleration for targeted applications, resulting in impressive performance improvements.